-It is a good idea to diversify your investments across different assets, and to think about how much risk you are comfortable with.
-The portfolio might have more stocks when the individual is younger so the investments have time to grow.
+It is a good idea to diversify your investments across different assets and consider how much risk you are comfortable with.
+The portfolio might have more stocks when the individual is younger, so the investments have time to grow.
 As an individual gets closer to retirement, the portfolio transitions to have more fixed-income instruments because the individual’s risk tolerance goes down.

 How Many Stocks Can You Buy?

-The number of stocks you can buy will depend mainly on:
+The number of stocks you can buy will depend mainly on the following: